gary-rowe/hid4java/README.md

 #### The hidapi library loads but takes a long time on Windows

 You have probably terminated the JVM using a `kill -9` rather than a clean shutdown.
 This will have left the `HidApi` process lock on the DLL still in force and Windows will continuously check to see if it can share it with a new instance.
-After a few clean shutdowns the lock tends to be released restoring normal operation or if you're in a hurry a reboot will fix it immediately.
+Just detach and re-attach the device to clear it.

+#### I'm seeing spurious attach/detach events occurring on Windows

+This was a device enumeration bug in early versions of hid4java.
+Use 0.3.1 or higher.

 #### My device doesn't work on Linux